ASSERT-KTH/depclean/index.md

 ### How does it work?

-Depclean runs before executing the `package` phase of the Maven build lifecycle.
+DepClean runs before executing the `package` phase of the Maven build lifecycle.
 It statically collects all the types referenced in the project under analysis as well as in its declared dependencies.
 Then, it compares the types that the project actually use in the bytecode with respect to the class members belonging to its dependencies.

-With this usage information, Depclean constructs a new `pom.xml` based on the following steps:
+With this usage information, DepClean constructs a new `pom.xml` based on the following steps:

 1. add all used transitive dependencies as direct dependencies
 2. remove all unused direct dependencies
 3. exclude all unused transitive dependencies

 If all the tests pass and the project builds correctly after these changes, then it means that the dependencies identified as bloated can be removed.
-Depclean produces a file named `pom-debloated.xml`, located in the root of the project, which is a clean version of the original `pom.xml` without bloated dependencies.
+DepClean produces a file named `pom-debloated.xml`, located in the root of the project, which is a clean version of the original `pom.xml` without bloated dependencies.

 ## Usage